drcjar/ipfjes-thesis/source/12_chapter_4.md

 ## Method

 I searched Pubmed and Google Scholar for combinations and synonyms of "asbestos", "exposure assessment", together with terms for modes of assessment including "lung biopsy", "bronchoalveolar lavage", "exposure reconstruction", and "job-exposure matrix".
-When a relevant papers was identified, papers referenced, and papers citing, the paper were reviewed.
+When a relevant paper was identified, papers referenced, and papers citing, the paper were reviewed.

 ## Results